 I welcome the publication of this Dictionary of Australian English, not just as a work of reference on the way in which Australians use the English language, but as evidence of the Australian contribution to the conversation of humanity … This Dictionary is a magnificent collection of the words and idioms we use not just when we talk or write to each other, but of the essential tools with which we will cut a mark on humanity’s epitaph.

 In the early colonial era, Australian English was heavily influenced by the ‘Flash’ language spoken by convicts.
 Drawn largely from Ireland, Scotland, Wales and England, convicts brought with them unique regional vocabularies, vernacular usages and pronunciation.
-The language also adopted vocabulary from the continent’s 250 Aboriginal languages and 600 Indigenous dialects, including place names and the names of distinctive Australian plants and animals.
+Vocabulary was also borrowed from the continent’s Indigenous languages, including place names and the names of distinctive Australian plants and animals.

 However, this slowly emerging accent and form of English was not embraced by European-born settlers and for at least another century middle-class Australians emulated the vocabulary and pronunciation of their counterparts in England.